Chibok Girls’ film “Waiting for Hassana” premieres in U.S. - Nigeria Today

 Chibok Girls’ film “Waiting for Hassana” premieres in U.S.

-A film dedicated to telling the story of the kidnapped Chibok schoolgirls, “Waiting for Hassana”, will be premiered in the U.S. on Friday.
-This is contained in a statement by Adam Segal, a representative of The 2050 Group – Publicity, obtained by the Correspondent of the News Agency of Nigeria (NAN).
-The short documentary, the…
+The short documentary is the first Nigerian production selected to debut at the prestigious Sundance International Film Festival.

-The post Chibok Girls’ film “Waiting for Hassana” premieres in U.S. appeared first on The Herald Nigeria – 24/7 News updates from Nigeria.
+The post Chibok Girls’ film “Waiting for Hassana” premieres in U.S. appeared first on Premium Times Nigeria.

 Follow us on twitter @NigeriaTodayNG